EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 German

 On 12 January 2024, the EU Data Act (Regulation (EU) 2023/2854) came into force.
-From 12 September 2025 it will now apply directly in all member states after the expiration of a transitional period.
-The aim of the EU Data Act is to facilitate the use and sharing of data within the EU, to promote innovation, and at the same time to create fair competition conditions.
+Starting from 12 September 2025, it will now apply directly in all member states after the expiration of a transition period.
+The aim of the EU Data Act is to facilitate the use and sharing of data within the EU, promote innovation, and at the same time create fair competitive conditions.

-For internationally active companies, this brings about new rights, obligations, and opportunities in dealing with data.
+For international companies, this results in new rights, obligations, and opportunities in handling data.

-1. Key Elements of the EU Data Act
+1. Core Elements of the EU Data Act

 Access to Usage Data

-Manufacturers of connected products and providers of associated services must enable users (businesses and consumers) to access the data generated by them.
+Manufacturers of connected products and providers of associated services must enable users (companies and consumers) to access the data generated by them.

 Sharing with Third Parties

-Users can request that their data be transmitted directly to third parties if desired – for example, to service providers or business partners.
+Users can request that their data be transferred directly to third parties upon request – such as service providers or business partners.

-• Data must be provided readily accessible, free of charge, and in a machine-readable format.
+• Data must be provided in an easily accessible, free of charge, and machine-readable format.

-• Contract clauses that unduly restrict the use or sharing of data are invalid.
+• Contractual clauses that unreasonably restrict the use or sharing of data are invalid.

 Public Authorities